A time-optimal feedback control for a particular case of the game of two cars: Proof of Theorem

-Note that, since $R_{e}^{-}({\bf e_{0}},B_{p},T_{b})=\emptyset$ for some time $T_{b}<\infty$ (Lemma \ref{lem:blocking_set_finite_time}), we have $T_{a}<\infty$. \begin{rem} The capture criterion, which could not be explained using only containment of reachable sets can now be explained using the active set and $LCSE$.
+Let $T_{a}$ be the time such that for some $\tilde{R}_{p}^{c}\in\mathfrak{R}({\bf p_{0}},{\bf e_{0}},T_{a})$ we have $R_{e}^{-}({\bf e_{0}},\tilde{R}_{p}^{c},T_{a})=\emptyset$ and for all $t<T_{a}$, $R_{e}^{-}({\bf e_{0}},R_{p}^{c},t)\neq\emptyset$ for all $R_{p}^{c}\in\mathfrak{R}({\bf p_{0}},{\bf e_{0}},t)$ i.e. $T_{a}=\min\{T_{b},T_{l}^{c},T_{r}^{c}\}$.
+We denote this set $\tilde{R}_{p}^{c}\in\mathfrak{R}({\bf p_{0}},{\bf e_{0}},T_{a})$ by $\mathcal{A}_{p}(T_{a})$ and call it the \textbf{\textit{active pursuer set}}. \end{defn} Note that, since $R_{e}^{-}({\bf e_{0}},B_{p},T_{b})=\emptyset$ for some time $T_{b}<\infty$ (Lemma \ref{lem:blocking_set_finite_time}), we have $T_{a}<\infty$. \begin{rem} The capture criterion, which could not be explained using only containment of reachable sets can now be explained using the active set and $LCSE$.
 Consider the position of the pursuer and evader as shown in the Figure \ref{fig:invalid_containment}.
 In this case the active set is the left reachable set as shown in Figure \ref{fig:left_capture_behind} and capture occurs at time $T_{l}^{c}=T_{l}$.
 Further, at time $t<T_{l}$, the safe region of evader is non-empty (shown in Figure \ref{fig:left_safe_behind}).
 Next consider the situation when the evader is located ahead of the pursuer as shown in Figure \ref{fig:valid_front}.
 In this case the blocking set is the active set.
 The capture is shown in Figure \ref{fig:blocking_evaders_ahead_valid} and occurs at time $T_{b}$.
 For any time $t<T_{b}$ the safe region of the evader is non-empty (as shown in Figure \ref{fig:blocking_evader_front_safe_region}) and the evader can escape capture using feedback strategies.
 In the above examples the active set explains capture under feedback strategies.
-In fact, we will show that if the evader is in front of the pursuer then it suffices to consider blocking set as $CCSP$ and if the evader is behind the pursuer then it suffices to consider either the left reachable set or the right reachable set as $CCSP$. \end{rem}
+In fact, we will show that if the evader is in front of the pursuer then it suffices to consider blocking set as $CCSP$ and if the evader is behind the pursuer then it suffices to consider either the left reachable set or the right reachable set as $CCSP$. \end{rem} Next we define frontier boundary for all the sets in the representative set. \begin{defn} \textbf{\textit{Frontier boundary}}\textit{:} \begin{enumerate} \item The \textbf{\textit{frontier boundary of $R_{p}^{l_{t}}({\bf p_{0}},t)$}} is the portion of the external boundary denoted by $ADEFB$ (start point $A$ to end point $B$) as shown in Figure \ref{fig:Left-Reachable-Set} by dashed curve i.e. we exclude the portion $BA$ from $\partial R_{p}^{l}({\bf p_{0}},t)$. \item The \textbf{\textit{frontier boundary of $R_{p}^{r_{t}}({\bf p_{0}},t)$}} is defined analogously. \item The \textbf{\textit{frontier boundary of the blocking set}} is the portion of external boundary of the blocking set excluding the blocking curves $\tilde{T}_{l}^{v}$ and $\tilde{T}_{r}^{v}$.
+For example, the frontier boundary of blocking set in Figure \ref{fig:blocking_evader_behind} is denoted by $ABCDFG$. \end{enumerate} \end{defn} \begin{rem} The frontier boundaries of all the sets expand outwards radially with time.
+Also the external boundary of the evader reachable set expands out radially.
+As a result, for the active set, the capture occurs on the frontier boundary. \end{rem}